 When is Summerterm?

-Course schedules must be finalized by 4:00 p.m., June 2, 2016, for Undergraduate Session.
-Any regular course with fewer than five St. Lawrence students registered at that time likely will not be offered; if that happens, you may register for another course.
+Course schedules must be finalized by 4:00 p.m., Tuesday, June 2, 2020, for the Undergraduate Session.
+Any regular course with fewer than five students registered at that time may be cancelled.

 What does it cost?

 Undergraduate registration fee: $40

 - Students have the option to sign up for a monthly payment plan starting in April.
 There is a one-time $45 non-refundable enrollment fee associated with the monthly payment plan, per semester.
 A $30 returned payment fee will apply if a payment is returned.
 To sign up for the payment plan you must either call Student Financial Services (315-229-5581) or visit their office on the third floor of the Sullivan Student Center.